 The Spartan constitution seemed to be supreme, but it was not quite perfect.
 It was defective because although it was internally concordant, there were no established procedures for foreign relations.
 Polybius makes the interesting argument that Sparta fell to Persia essentially because of incompatible means of exchange.
 While Sparta could exercise dominion over Greece, it did not have the universal currency (in a double sense) to dominate non-Greek states.

-Rome was superior to Sparta, because Rome actually brought ‘the whole world’ under its rule.
+By fact, then, Rome was superior to Sparta, because Rome actually brought ‘the whole world’ under its rule.
 The Roman constitution which betters Sparta (which bettered all others) is left only to be compared with the Carthaginian constitution.

 The Carthaginian constitution was similar to the Roman, but it was past its prime.
 Essentially, in Carthage, the many determined policy; in Rome, the best.
 Moreover, Rome was superior to Carthage because of its army.
 Rome employed its own citizens who fought for country and children, whereas Carthage employed mercenaries who fought for money.
 Consequently, due to better policy and a better army, the Romans did conquer the Carthaginians in war.